FoneBone94/Agent_R/README.md

   -Camera readjusted

+  -Added a health pack that will fall to the level ervery once in a while, restores 20% of your health when at 605 and below

   -fixed a bug with photon damage occuring twice per photon.

   -Fixed a few small visual errors

+  -floor should now no longer appear black

   -You can no longer stand on top anything not ment to be stood on